fuzehq/documentation/pages/walkthroughs/payments.md

 Using this API you can create a customer wallet which can be later used to receive client funds.
 If the wallet already exists for a symbol, then the same will be returned to you.

 **Conversion currency**

-While creating a wallet you can optionally specify a fiat/crypto conversion currency tied to that wallet.
+While creating a wallet you can optionally specify a fiat conversion currency tied to that wallet.
 So any funds deposited in that wallet will be converted to the specified currency and settled with you.
-For example if you mention the symbol as "USDT_USD", then the customer can deposit USDT in the returned wallet which will be automatically converted to USD.
+For example, if you mention the symbol as "USDC_USD", then the customer can deposit USDC in the returned wallet, which will be automatically converted to USD.

+You can specify a crypto without a fiat conversion currency if you like to receive crypto directly.
+For example, specifying symbol as "USDC" will allow the customers to deposit crypto and the same will be settled with you without any conversions.

 **Endpoint**